2025 Performance Program Guidelines

 If your organization already has an account:

 Log in here.
+If you are a member of multiple organizations, select the organization for which you wish to begin an application.
 Then click on the "Apply Now" button at the top of this page to begin the online application process.
-The proposal may be completed in stages; it is not necessary to complete the application in one session.

 Applicants must prepare and submit the following materials:

-Organization Information
+Organization Profile

-- Contact information
+- Address and contact information

 - A copy of the IRS determination letter confirming tax exempt status under Section 501(c)(3) of the Internal Revenue Code and that the applicant is not a private foundation.